moguz/seminarPaper/report.md

 The mean shape is a category-level (for the CUB-200-2011 dataset, the category is <em>birds</em>) structure, which is learned by the predictor during training time.
 The naive way to initialize the mean shape is setting it to a sphere, however the authors mentioned that a smarter initizalization gives better results.
 First, mean keypoint locations are obtained using structure-from-motion applied to the annotated keypoints in input data.
 Then, the convex hull of these keypoint locations are calculated.
 Finally, every vertex of the initial mean shape are projected onto this convex hull.
 This approach already gives the mean shape a reasonable starting point, with the semanctic keypoint locations being considered.

 During training, the predictor updates the mean shape by minimizing the loss functions as well as learns a deformation space.
 By learning a deformation space, the predictor then is able to infer the instance-level deformation from the mean shape given a single image in test time.
-There are 2 loss functions which supervise the shape prediction module:
+There are 2 loss functions which are used in the learning process of shape prediction:
 * Keypoint projection loss
 * Segmentation mask loss